 Coaching Staff

-Jason Wright - HEAD JV COACH
+Jason Wright :: JV HEAD COACH

 I grew up in Burlington, Ontario, Canada and started playing hockey at the age of four.
 After playing through high school and college I landed in the beer leagues like so many others.
 It was here I really understood my passion for the sport.
 Winning games and tournaments was great, but it was playing with my friends and how we pushed each other to be better that kept me coming back.